-TOP 10 Snorkeling and Scuba Adventures of 2021!
+Top 10 Snorkeling and Scuba Adventures in Florida

 Are you planning your vacation?

-As we look at the calendar for 2021, we’re kicking it off by diving into planning our vacation for the year.
-And since we love being in the water, we’re hitting Florida’s top snorkeling and scuba adventures.
+We’re diving into planning our vacation for the year and since we love being in the water, we’re hitting Florida’s top snorkeling and scuba adventures.
+Thought we'd share our finds and favorite spots.

 Did you know that every year Americans allow their vacation time to go unused?
 Not all of it, but enough to raise an eyebrow.
-Our takeaway from 2020 is that spending time with friends and family, and doing the things you love is key to a happy, healthy, balanced life.
-So let's get out snorkeling, diving, and exploring this great state!
+Our take is that spending time with friends and family, and doing the things you love is key to a happy, healthy, balanced life.
+So let's get out snorkeling, diving, and exploring this great state.

 Shipwrecks, coral, and marine life abound at this national treasure.
 A spot accessible only by boat or seaplane, this is a location the whole family will love exploring.
 Whether you’re checking out Fort Jefferson or getting your groove on in the water, this location earned our number one mention for a reason.
 June and July are the best times to visit this one, and check the weather before planning your visit, you’re going to want to time it just right.